hyperspy/rosettasciio/docs/supported_formats/hamamatsu.rst

 Hamamatsu
 ---------

-Reader for spectroscopy data saved from the HPD-TA (High Performance Digital Temporal Analyzer) from Hamamatsu.
+Reader for spectroscopy data saved in ``.img`` (ITEX) files from the HPD-TA (High Performance Digital Temporal Analyzer) or HiPic (High Performance image control) softwares from Hamamatsu, e.g. for streak cameras or high performance CCD cameras.

 If `LumiSpy <https://lumispy.org>`_ is installed, ``Luminescence`` will be used as the ``signal_type``.